ncsa/Swift-T-Variant-Calling/README.md

 This command will compile and run the pipeline all in one command

-It is important to note that (at least for PBS Torque schedulers) when submitting a qsub script, ppn option should be set, not to the number of cores on each compute node, but to the number of WORKERS Swift-T needs to open up on that node.
+It is important to note that (at least for PBS Torque schedulers) when submitting a qsub script, the `ppn` option should be set, not to the number of cores on each compute node, but to the number of WORKERS Swift-T needs to open up on that node.

 **Example**